Josh Spring, Executive Director

 Mark Mussman, Director of Education

 Dr. Mark’s previous roles included leadership in adult basic education, workforce development, volunteer coordination, and AmeriCorps service.
 As an education expert, Dr. Mark brings strategies for community education and a desire to build community connections.
-Through an individual grant from People’s Liberty, Dr. Mark founded the Creative App Project in 2015, which developed the first mobile app for the Safe and Supported Initiative, a partnership between Lighthouse Youth Services, Human Rights Campaign, HUD, and many other locally-based partner organizations, aimed at reducing instances of homelessness among teens and young adults.
-A Cincinnati native, Dr. Mark graduated from Walnut Hills High School, and at the University of Cincinnati studied student trust to earn a Ph.D. in Educational Studies and M.Ed. in Educational Foundations.
+A Cincinnati native, Dr. Mark graduated from Walnut Hills High School where he helped co-found the first Cincinnati high school-based Gay Straight Alliance.
+Dr. Mark received his Bachelor of Philosophy from the Western College Program at Miami University after working on projects with the Miami Nation of Oklahoma, The National Underground Railroad Freedom Center, and JumpStart, Middletown.
+At the University of Cincinnati, Dr. Mark’s research focused on commercialism and student trust.
+After earning a M.Ed in Educational Foundations and Urban Educational Leadership, and a Certificate of Peace Studies, Dr. Mark received his Ph.D. in Educational Studies.
+As an AmeriCorps community volunteer, Dr. Mark provided direct instruction to community-based GED school participants through the Urban Appalachian Council and the Northside Community School.
+Dr. Mark continued his GED instruction at various community sites until embarking on the CAP513 Project.
+Through an individual grant from People’s Liberty, Dr. Mark founded the Creative App Project (CAP513) in 2015, which developed the first mobile app for the Safe and Supported Initiative, a partnership between Lighthouse Youth Services, Human Rights Campaign, HUD, and many other locally-based partner organizations, aimed at reducing instances of LGBTQ+ homelessness among teens and young adults.

-As Director of Education, Dr. Mark administers the educational component of the Greater Cincinnati Coalition for the Homeless’ mission to educate the public about homelessness and poverty and to combat harmful stereotypes and myths about homelessness.
-His position includes creating and implementing educational programs and initiatives.
-Dr. Mark directs the Voice of the Homeless Speaker’s Bureau, connecting formerly homeless individuals with churches, companies, secondary schools and universities.
+As Director of Education, Dr. Mark administers the educational component of the Homeless Coalition’s mission to educate the public about homelessness and poverty and to combat harmful stereotypes and myths about homelessness.
+His position includes creating and implementing educational programs and initiatives, including the Speaker’s Bureau, Tours, and Trainings with churches, companies, secondary schools and universities.
 Through the Cincinnati Urban Experience program, Dr. Mark also coordinates Alternative Break service-learning trips for groups from across the country.